Chandrashekhar08analyst/NBFC-Analytics-Hub/README.md

 - Which products or segments carry higher NPA risk?
 - Which marketing activities generate stronger lead and loan conversion?
 - How does recovery performance vary across disbursement cohorts?
-- Which customers segment and cohorts deliver higher long-term value?
+- Which customer segment and cohorts deliver higher long-term value?

 <p align="left">